-- - Transitions, junctions, in-line elements to connect MEP components with each other
+- Transitions, junctions and in-line elements to connect MEP components with each other

-- - Equipment and terminals for automatic connection at the intake and the output locations of the MEP-systems
+- Equipment and terminals for automatic connection at the intake and the output locations of the ventilation, heating and cooling systems.

-MEP elements are parametric, enabling easy configuration of custom dimensions.
+MEP library part elements are parametric, enabling easy configuration of custom dimensions.

 MEP Object Library

 GRAPHISOFT MEP Modeler ships with an extensive MEP-specific Object Library.
-This library contains specially configured MEP elements with smart connection points for automatic connection during routing of MEP-systems.
-Upon installation of MEP Modeler, certain standard ArchiCAD Objects (for example plumbing fixtures, kitchen cabinets, heating objects etc.) will be extended with smart connection points and specific MEP-related parameters.
+This library contains specially configured MEP elements with smart connection points for automatic connection during routing of MEP systems.
+Upon installation of MEP Modeler, certain standard ARCHICAD Objects, i.e. plumbing fixtures, kitchen cabinets, heating objects, etc. will be extended with smart connection points and specific MEP-related parameters.